On view

 y1986-98

-This vessel presents a frequently depicted but poorly understood mythological event.
-Chahk, the storm god, holds his axe in one hand and a stone in the other; the axe was thought to produce the crack of lightning, and the thumping of his stone, rolling thunder.
+This vessel presents a mythological event that scholars have not been able to interpret fully even though the figures are recognizable and the hieroglyphs are legible.
+Chahk, the rain god, wields an axe in one hand and a handstone in the other; his axe was thought to produce the crack of lightning and his stone rumbling thunder.
 Behind him sits a jaguar, holding one paw to his head in a gesture of mourning.
 A firefly, holding a flaming torch, floats above the jaguar.
 The large stylized head before Chahk represents Flower Mountain, a source of sustenance and vitality.
-Along the mountain’s curling snout tumbles a human infant with a jaguar tail.
+Along the mountain’s curling snout tumbles a humanoid infant with a jaguar’s tail.
 A skeletal death god gestures clumsily toward the baby.
+Just above the death god’s hands floats a brief hieroglyphic text, recording that “K’awiil was grasped” on a particular day.
+K’awiil is a supernatural manifestation of ancestral power and royal legitimacy.

 Information